Vexcited/PRONOTE.modules.js/README.md

 bun install

 # Run the whole process
-bun run ./src/index.ts
+bun run src/index.ts

 # You can now read every extracted modules
-ls modules/
+ls modules
 ```

 It should work on every platform, if not please open an issue !

 ## Credits

-We'd like to thank those projects for making this available.
+I'd like to thank those projects for making this available.

 - [Cheerio](https://cheerio.js.org/) to scrap the setup download URL from PRONOTE's frontpage
 - [ISx](https://github.com/lifenjoiner/ISx) to extract files from the InstallShield installer